comperiosearch/elasticsearch-uio-demo/examples/second-example-your-tweets.md

 Second example, your tweets!
 ---------------
-In the following, we will use [Sense] to query our index uiocomperio.
+In the following, we will use [Sense] to query our index *uiocomperio*.

 Query for all tweets that contian the word "oslo"
 ```json